eHeaven/go-shex/README.md

 ---

-While using the `os/exec` package, you may have encountered some consistency issues: a command which was working fine on your command line interpreter fails miserably while calling it with the said package.
+While using the `os/exec` package, you may have encountered some consistency issues: a command which was working fine on your command interpreter fails miserably while calling it with the said package.

-To address this common problem, the go-shex package tries to detect your default command line interpreter by looking for the `SHELL` environment variable on UNIX systems or `COMSPEC` environment variable on Windows.
+To address this common problem, the go-shex package tries to detect your default command interpreter by looking for the `SHELL` environment variable on UNIX systems or `COMSPEC` environment variable on Windows.